magnusgoeppel/Sales-Data-Analysis-and-Prediction/README.md

 ## Developers

-4th Semester Project at University of Applied Sciences Technikum Wien for the course "Data Science and Machine Learning" from:
+4th Semester Project at the University of Applied Sciences Technikum Wien for the course "Data Science and Machine Learning" from:

 - Filipson Evelina